 Below is the screenshot of the US Senate website.
 The padlock you see on the left-hand side of the address bar indicates that an SSL certificate has been installed on the website.
 Refer to the second image for more information on the SSL certificate.

 The image above indicates that the Senate websites use an extended validation (EV) SSL certificate.

 Whether it’s filling an application form or paying a fine, these government websites are no longer just “websites.”
 Instead, they have become dynamic platforms through which many tasks can be completed.
-These processes involve sending personal information such as names, addresses, social security numbers, banking details, etc. To avoid such discreet details coming into the hands of ill-intended people, installing advanced levels SSL certificates such as organization validation (OV) and extended validation (EV) SSL certificates is strongly recommended.
+These processes involve sending personal information such as names, addresses, social security numbers, banking details, etc. To avoid such discreet details coming into the hands of ill-intended people, installing advanced levels SSL certificates such as organization validation (OV) and extended validation (EV) SSL certificates are strongly recommended.